gaultier/blog/cross-platform-timers.md

 > [...]
 > But merge sort suffers from one
 > major drawback: it does not sort in-place -- it malloc()ates a copy of
-> the array of elements to be sorted
+> the array of elements to be sorted.

-So...let's accept that writing signal handlers is not for doable for us mere humans.
-Many people have concluded the same in the past and have created better APIs that do not involve timers at all.
+So...let's accept that writing signal handlers correctly is not feasible for us mere humans.
+Many people have concluded the same in the past and have created better OS APIs that do not involve timers at all.
 Let's look into that.

 ## Linux: timerfd_create, timerfd_settime

-So, we all heard the saying: In Unix, everything is a file (descriptor).
+So, we all heard the saying: In Unix, everything is a file.
 So, what if a timer was also a file (descriptor)?
 And we could ask the OS to notify our program whenever there is data to read (i.e.: when our timer triggers), like with a file or a socket?
 That's the whole idea behind `timerfd_create` and `timerfd_settime`.
 We create a timer, we get a file descriptor back.
-We can `poll(2)` or `epoll_wait(2)` it along with other file descriptors.

-In the previous article, we saw that Linux added similar APIs for signals with `signalfd` and processes with `pidfd_open`, so this is consistent.
+In the previous article, we saw that Linux added similar APIs for signals with `signalfd` and processes with `pidfd_open`, so there is a consistent effort to indeed make everything a file.

 That means that using the venerable `poll(2)`, we can wait on an array of very diverse things: sockets, files, signals, timers, processes, pipes, etc. This is great!
-That's composability.
+That's simple (one API for all OS entities) and composable (handling an additional OS entity does not force our program to undergo big changes, and we can wait on diverse OS entities using the same API).

 The only gotcha, which is mentioned by the man page, is that we need to remember to `read(2)` from the timer whenever it triggers.
 That only matters for repeating timers (also sometimes called interval timers).